-The “writing” stage is often called drafting.
-When you draft, you should be focused mainly on ideas, rather than worrying too much about your grammar.
-Use your outline as you draft to make sure you don't lose your focus.
+The writing stage is often called drafting.
+When you draft, you should focus on ideas, rather than worrying about grammar.
+Use an outline as you draft so that you don't lose focus.

-You should not simply paste several quotes together into one body paragraph.
+When you are writing, you should not cut and paste several quotes into one body paragraph.
 Consider which pieces of your quotes are necessary to support and develop the topic sentence.
 This means that some pieces of quotes may be unnecessary because they don’t support the topic sentence.
-It’s also okay to divide large quotes into smaller quotes that focus on smaller ideas.

 After you use a quote, don’t simply summarize it; remember to justify or clarify the reason for using the quote.